Preimplantation Genetic Testing (PGT)

 Testing to avoid inheritance of a single gene disorder (PGT-M)

 Some patients seek IVF with PGT to reduce the chance of a specific genetic condition occurring in their children.
 This type of PGT is called preimplantation genetic testing for monogenic disorders (PGT-M).
 In some cases, the patient themselves may have a genetic condition such as neurofibromatosis type 1 or Marfan syndrome that could be passed on to their children.
-In other cases, both members of a couple may be carriers for a recessive genetic condition such as cystic fibrosis or sickle cell anemia, or the female partner may be a carrier for an X-linked condition such as fragile X syndrome.
+In other cases, both members of a couple may be carriers for a recessive genetic condition such as cystic fibrosis or sickle cell anemia, or the individual using their eggs may be a carrier for an X-linked condition such as Fragile X syndrome.
 HLA matching is also available for families with certain blood disorders who may wish for an embryo that could be an HLA match for a sibling or other family member.

 Our physicians and genetic counselor work closely with such patients and an outside laboratory to design personalized testing for their embryos.
 The goal of PGT-M is to predict which embryos are free of the genetic condition for which they are at risk, allowing the physician to select those embryos for transfer.
 PGT-M can greatly reduce the risk of having an affected child prior to pregnancy.